hashicorp/vault/website/source/api/index.html.md

 ## Reading, Writing, and Listing Secrets

 Different backends implement different APIs according to their functionality.
-The examples below are created with the `generic` backend, which acts like a Key/Value store.
+The examples below are created with the `kv` backend, which acts like a Key/Value store.
 Read the documentation for a particular backend for detailed information on its API; this simply provides a general overview.